sokolinthesky/spring-boot-microservice-currency-conversion/README.md

 An example request and response is shown below:

-GET to http://localhost:8100/currency-converter/from/EUR/to/INR/quantity/10000 Using RestTemplate GET to http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000 Using Feign Clients
+GET to http://localhost:8100/currency-converter/from/EUR/to/INR/quantity/10000 Using RestTemplate<br>
+GET to http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000 Using Feign Clients

 {